ham2k/polo.ham2k.com/content/en/docs/polo-features/maps/index.md

 In the case of a missing gridsquare e.g. using a free subscription and a chaser at their home QTH, their location will be based on the ability of PoLo to interpret the callsign location.
 The location may be the centre of the operator's country only, or in some cases a state of the operator's country.

-<code style="color : darkorange">**Why do all the lines on my map go to one place, in the centre of the country?**</code> The most likely reason is because you are limited to a free QRZ subscription and operator gridsquares are not available.
+<span style="color : darkorange">**Why do all the lines on my map go to one place, in the centre of the country?**</span> The most likely reason is because you are limited to a free QRZ subscription and operator gridsquares are not available.
 Country centroids may be used in this case.

-<code style="color : darkorange">**Why do all the lines on my map go to the centre of each US state?**</code> The most likely reason is because you are limited to a free QRZ subscription and operator gridsquares are not available.
+<span style="color : darkorange">**Why do all the lines on my map go to the centre of each US state?**</span> The most likely reason is because you are limited to a free QRZ subscription and operator gridsquares are not available.
 Where possible, PoLo will place the location according to a lookup in Big.cty file.
 Vanity callsigns which are not be present in the big.cty file will be placed in the centre of the 48 States.

-<code style="color : darkorange">**Why are some QSO lines missing?**</code> Again, the most likely reason is because you are limited to a free QRZ subscription and operator gridsquares are not available.
+<span style="color : darkorange">**Why are some QSO lines missing?**</span> Again, the most likely reason is because you are limited to a free QRZ subscription and operator gridsquares are not available.
 Country centroids may be used in this case.
 So several contacts may be drawn to the same location and appear as if they are missing.

 This can also happen even if you do have a paid QRZ account and you work more than one person in the same gridsquare.
 In this case, the dots may be drawn on top of one another and appear as if some lines or dots are missing.